fabasoad/sh-logging/README.md

-# sh-logging
+# sh-validators
-Lightweight POSIX shell compatible library for logging
+bpkg package with validators for different types